BlueShadow17/CMPG323Project2-33674590/README.md

 Explain how users should configure their database connection string.
 They might need to create an `appsettings.json` or set environment variables.

 ## Usage
+  Using the endpoint you will be able to see each root and path for the methods that was implemented to show how the database data is used for the API.
+See endpoints below:
 ## Endpoints
 1. Customers
    -GET: /api/Customers